vmware-archive/springsource-cloudfoundry-samples/picalc-rabbitmq/README.md

     $ vmc create-service rabbitmq rabbitmq-calc

-Then build and deploy the master
+Then build and deploy the master (Note: pick a different name for the deployed URL)

     $ cd picalc-master
     $ mvn package